-Issues around the signal's spectrum arise from the fact that transmission mediums do not behave the same way on all signal frequencies.
+Issues around the signal's spectrum arise from the fact that transmission mediums don't behave the same way on all signal frequencies.
 Namely:

-- A transmission medium's signal attenuation is not the same for all signal frequencies. - A transmission medium's signal propagation delay is not the same for all signal frequencies.
+- The transmission medium signal attenuation is not the same for all signal frequencies. - The transmission medium signal propagation delay is not the same for all signal frequencies.

-Baseband and passband mediums
+Baseband and passband transmission mediums

-In a given transmission medium signal attenuation is not the same for all signal frequencies.
-Two types of communication channel can be named according to their behaviour on signal's attenuation:
+In a given transmission medium, the signal attenuation is not the same for all signal frequencies.
+Two types of communication channel can be named according to their behaviour on signal's attenuation along different frequencies:

-Baseband medium - has a low attenuation for ranges of frequency that go from zero to a maximum value, thus a zero frequency (static) electric signal will have low attenuation.
+Baseband medium - has a low attenuation for ranges of frequency that go from zero to a maximum value, thus a zero frequency (static) electric signal will have a low attenuation.
 Signals with frequencies from zero up to the maximum value can be used.
 This is the case of most copper transmission mediums.

 Passband medium - has low attenuation for ranges of frequency that go from a minimum value (greater than zero) to a maximum value, thus zero frequency (static) electric signals will not pass-through.
 Only signals with frequencies from the minimum value up to the maximum value can be used.
-This is the case of radio waves, however, some wired transmission mediums also have this behaviour, notably the public switched telephone network (PSTN), originally designed to transport human voice only.
+This is the case of radio waves; however, some wired transmission mediums also have this behaviour, outstandingly the public switched telephone network (PSTN), originally designed to transport human voice only.